-The Peter J. Pitchess Detention Center, also referred to as the Wayside Jail, is located in Castaic, California off of Highway 5 in the northern part of LA County and houses only male inmates.
-Originally built in 1938, it has undergone several changes and additions and currently has about 9000 inmates.
+The Jail is located in Castaic, California off of Highway 5 in the northern part of LA County and houses only male inmates.

-- East Facility–built in 1991, parole violators are incarcerated here while awaiting revocation hearings.
-It can hold up to 850 inmates
+- East Facility – Parole violators are incarcerated here while awaiting revocation hearings.
+It can hold up to 850 inmates.

-- South Facility–constructed in 1971, it houses 1,400 low to medium security level inmates.
+- South Facility – Houses 1,400 low to medium security level inmates.
 It has a firefighter training program for non-violent, non-sex crime related offenders

-- North County Correctional–consisting of 5 jails, it is a high security facility.
+- North County Correctional – Consists of 5 jails, it is a high-security facility.
 It was built in 1990 and can house up to 4,295 inmates though it is past capacity.
 It has 5 housing pods.

 Each facility has separate staff and its own Unit Commander.

-Note: On October 1, 2019 the bail system is California is scheduled to dramatically change with the passage of Senate Bill 10.
+Legal Note: On October 1, 2019, the bail system in California is scheduled to dramatically change with the passage of Senate Bill 10.
 This bill will mandate the elimination of cash bail and for it to be replaced by a system of judicial discretion for felonies.
-Misdemeanors will no longer require bail in california as of the above date.
+Misdemeanors will no longer require bail in California as of the above date.

 - Certified check on a California bank or credit union